creme332/creme332.github.io/_posts/2026-01-24-anki-for-computer-science.md

 In my experience, modules that involve a lot of calculations or logic (e.g. Computational Maths, Formal Logic) can be studied effectively with flashcards.
 In this case, you need to create flashcards that test your understanding of:

 - **Theory/Concepts**
-- **Formulas**: Create cards that checks if you remember the formula or even the meaning of each term in a formula.
+- **Formulas**: Create cards that check if you remember the formula or even the meaning of each term in a formula.
-- **Proofs/Algorithms**: Rather than trying to learn an entire algorithm in a single flashcards, prefer smaller flashcards where you can learn different parts of an algorithm.
+- **Proofs/Algorithms**: Rather than trying to learn an entire algorithm in a single flashcard, prefer smaller flashcards where you can learn different parts of an algorithm.
 The `Cloze` note type is essential for hiding intermediate steps of calculations in example-based questions.

 > Anki supports both MathJax and LaTeX which allows you to create well-formatted equations in Anki itself.
 See the manual for more details: [https://docs.ankiweb.net/math.html](https://docs.ankiweb.net/math.html).
 {: .prompt-tip}